dyreschlock/schlock-bot/README.md

 The following are commands that should work in Twitch.

-**Points management** - Manage that points you current have in Schlock Bot.
+**Points management** - Manage the points you currently have in Schlock Bot.

 * **!balance** -- current point total in Schlock Bot
 * **!prestige** -- when reaching a certain point threshold, you can prestige.
 Prestiging gives you a star on the leadboard, and ranking priority over other users.
 (First prestige goal is 500k.
-Second is 1mil.
-Third is 2mil, etc)
+Second is 2mil.
+Third is 4mil, etc)

 **Shiny Information** - Get information on my shiny progress in Let's Go Eevee.